-As students in this course, you should strive to obtain as much knowledge and improve skill sets that will aid your growth in personal knowledge and focus in terms of your own health and wellness.
+As students in this course, you should strive to obtain as much knowledge and improve skill sets that will aid your growth in personal knowledge and focus in terms of your career path.
 As a NSCC student working in an online environment, you should be courteous, thoughtful, detailed, and diligent throughout your coursework.
 Lack of initiative or motivation will surely impede your opportunity to complete this course successfully.